 These days most computers come with at least 2 partitions on the hard drive although it’s quite common for you not to be able to see all of them because they have been hidden for various reasons.
-Windows can create a hidden boot partition of around 100MB and OEM manufacturers will often install a recovery partition of a few Gigabytes which again is often hidden away so you don’t cause any damage to it.
+Windows normally creates a hidden boot partition of a few hundred Megabytes.
+OEM manufacturers will often install a recovery partition of a few Gigabytes which again is often hidden away so you don’t play with it.

 If you are letting someone temporarily use your PC for a short period of time and would rather they didn’t have access to any of your personal files, one of the easy and quick ways to do it is to hide the drive or drive letter so it cannot be accessed from My Computer or Windows Explorer by the average user.

 It’s also the case that sometimes the inexperienced user will poke around on other partitions and perhaps delete files without actually knowing what they’re for.
 One of the favorites is created backups from the Windows Vista and 7 backup function for example, which would obviously go on another partition or drive and an ordinary user might not realize what it is.

 Hiding a chosen partition by removing the drive letter from it completely or simply hiding the drive letter from Windows Explorer but still making it accessible is easy to do and there is a variety of different ways to achieve it.
 Here’s a selection of 8 different ways to hide drive letters or partitions.

 Drive Manager is a useful tool to perform several drive related functions, including getting drive information, checking drives, benchmarking, and ejecting/removing drives.
 One of its other features is being able to hide a selected drive from My Computer and Explorer for the current user.
 The program is also portable with an installer version available.
 Sadly, Drive Manager hasn’t been updated since 2012.